 - Export photos as TIFFs for print publication

-- Burn the files to a disc after exporting
+- Save the files to a thumb drive after export

 Whichever Lightroom export method you choose, be sure that your images are getting placed in one of your secure storage methods (the Cloud, external hard drive, etc.).

 Step #3: Do Your Heavier Edits in Photoshop